About Susan

 A pioneer of the Flute.

 Susan Milan is one of the foremost flautists of her generation, celebrated for her expressive performances and technical brilliance.
-A true pioneer, she made history as the first woman to be appointed principal flautist in a major English orchestra, an achievement that has inspired countless female musicians around the world.
+A true pioneer, she became the first woman Principal and member of the Royal Philharmonic Orchestra, an achievement that has inspired countless female musicians around the world.
 Throughout her illustrious career, Milan has performed with leading orchestras and as a soloist across the globe, garnering international acclaim.

 Her commitment to advancing the role of women in classical music, combined with her outstanding skill, has made her a role model for aspiring flautists and a driving force in the evolution of the flute world.